Accessibility and UX

 MSU Title IX page featuring site title as a heading level 2 and page title as a heading level 1 (a tip we developed for maximum assistive technology navigabilily across a site).

-The increasing impact that I had at the university simultaneously afforded me the ability to contribute towards making the Title IX website accessible and that proved fundamental with the devastating events that came to light shortly after we completed it.
+The increasing impact that I had at the university simultaneously afforded me the ability to contribute towards making the Title IX website accessible and that proved fundamental in starting the process of justice for Larry Nassar's 100+ victims.

 I refer to this entire project as "the experience" as in the same vein, I worked on a scholarship portal the university was considering purchasing which could have further opened the door to higher education.